MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - The Azure Information Protection viewer can open these protected files.

-- File Explorer and PowerShell can unprotect these files, or reprotect them with Azure Information Protection.

 - File Explorer, PowerShell, and the Azure Information Protection scanner can label these files.
+As a result, you can apply an Azure Information Protection label that applies new protection from Azure Information Protection, or that removes the existing protection from Secure Islands.

 - The Azure Information Protection scanner can inspect these files for sensitive information.